 LLC: A Step-by-Step Guide

-Choose a Name and Alternative Name for Your LLC
+Choose a Name for Your LLC

-To begin, you'll need to check if your preferred business name is available.
-You can do this by searching the online database of your state's Secretary of State's office, where you intend to register your LLC.
+To begin, you'll need to check if your preferred business name is available by searching the online database of your state's Secretary of State's office.
+Keep in mind that the name availability will also depend on your business industry.

 Choose a Registered Agent for Your LLC